M.S. in Human Resources Development

 The graduate program in Human Resources Development (HRD) provides students with opportunities to study current theories and practices while preparing for success in the rapidly changing workplace.
 Program coursework emphasizes human resources development (not human resources management) which integrates training, organization, and career development efforts in order to improve individual, group, and organizational effectiveness.
 Join a program that attracts diverse individuals from industry, nonprofit, and governmental organizations, including managers, technical specialists, and human resource professionals.
 This program is appropriate for recent bachelor's degree graduates zeroing in on career goals, experienced professionals advancing their careers, or individuals interested in making a career change.

 HRD experts teach a group called a cohort (10 to 15 students) with a variety of career goals and experiences.
-Each cohort begins in either August or January and takes the sequence of required courses together.
+Each cohort begins in August and takes the sequence of required courses together.

 - Program emphasis is on human resources development which integrates training, organization, and career development efforts in order to improve individual, group, and organizational effectiveness.